How to incentivise your staff without money

 • Time: days off for special occasions (such as birthdays) or dedicated days for specific tasks (such as Christmas shopping).

 • Volunteering: ideal for staff who want to be able to give back.
 This can be motivating for an entire team to take part in a volunteering day and work together.
 The CIPD has this useful factsheet on staff volunteering.
+We have also put together a guide on managing volunteers here.

 • Social events: including team building days, lunches or even overnight stays can help bond employees.
 We like these ideas from Hubspot with a free download.